How to apply for planning permission, planning application fees, and the planning process

 Other ways to apply

 If you're unable to apply online, you can download and send us a paper form.
-Most planning forms are available on the Planning Portal website.
-Any forms that are not available on the planning portal can be found at the bottom of this page.
+Application forms are available on the Planning Portal website.

 If you're having issues using the Planning Portal, you can get further assistance on the Planning Portal Help Centre website.